RMedeirosCosta/config/README.md

 # Configuration Files
 My own user configuration files.
-There are a conky configuration, bashrc and a todo list.
+There are a conky configuration abd a bashrc.